Click here for the 2022 application.

 form is required and may be returned with the application or given to the

 manager on opening day.
 Compliance with the Colorado Cottage Foods Act is

 Non-profit organizations wishing to use the Community Booth can

 Time and Location:

-The Farmers Market will be open every Saturday,
+The Cortez Farmers Market will open at 7:30 a.m. every Saturday, beginning the

-beginning the first Saturday in June until the last Saturday in October.
+first Saturday in June until the last Saturday in September, October hours: open

 customer.
-No vendor shall leave the market before 10:30 a.m.
-Dates may be changed upon a vote by the
+No vendor shall leave the market before 10:30 am

 Priority will be given to agricultural